Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 #### Selection wrapping and truncation

-* When options are selected from the Dropdown multi-select option list, selections will populate inside the select box.
-Multiple selections should wrap within the select box to fit all.
+* When options are selected from the Dropdown multi-select option list, they will populate inside the select box as selection tags.
+Multiple selection tags should wrap within the select box to fit all.
 ![Tags selection wrapping](/images/tag_specs.svg)
-* In extreme circumstances, truncation can be used to prevent the selection container from continually expanding.
+* In extreme circumstances, truncation can be used to prevent the select box from continually expanding.
-  * We recommend displaying a maximum of 5 selection tags, and a sixth that summarizes how many other options are selected (e.g. "and 10 more").
+  * We recommend displaying a maximum of 5 selection tags, and a sixth that summarizes how many other options are selected (e.g., "and 10 more").
   * The truncated selection tag must not have the ability to be deselected (in other words, no X icon).

 #### Removing the selection